kenglish-pfi/nlpcaffe/README.md

 # Installation

 Please consult the Caffe <a href="http://caffe.berkeleyvision.org/installation.html">installation instructions</a> first.
-After successfully installing caffe, just clone this repo and run `make -j8 && make pycaffe` from the NLP-Caffe folder.
+Once you have successfully compiled caffe, compiling NLP-caffe will be straightforward.
+Clone this repo and use the `Makefile.config` from a working caffe install.
+Then run `make -j8 && make pycaffe` from the NLP-Caffe folder.

 To run the python LMDB database generation, you will also need to install <a href="https://github.com/dw/py-lmdb/">py-lmdb</a> with: